 Fisheries New Zealand observers also collect information on the bycatch of benthic fauna, whether or not a vessel is fishing in a move-on area.
 Information on the taxa and quantity of benthic bycatch reported by observers in New Zealand's bottom fishing activities is summarised for the last five years in Table 22.
-This information has been used to inform the development of the comprehensive bottom fishing measure that was adopted by the Commission in 2019.

-Table 22: Weight in kg (and number of positive reports) of benthic bycatch reported by observers from New Zealand bottom trawl and line fisheries in the SPRFMO Convention Area between 2015 and 2019.
-Where taxonomic resolution allows, bycatch is presented at the Class level, otherwise at the Phylum level.
-Row colors refer to VME indicator taxa included in CMM 03-2019 (purple), other VME taxa (orange), and other benthic bycatch taxa (white).
+Table 22: Weight in kg (and number of positive reports) of benthic bycatch reported by observers from New Zealand bottom trawl and line fisheries in the SPRFMO Convention Area between 2016 and 2020.
+Where taxonomic resolution allows, bycatch is presented at the Order level, otherwise at the Class or Phylum level.
+Row colours refer to VME indicator taxa included in CMM 03-2019 (purple), other VME indicator taxa added to CMM02-2021 (orange), and other benthic bycatch taxa (white).